spacecolonyone/MarsCityState/README.md

 ![city-2150](https://user-images.githubusercontent.com/637315/84044739-9f4a3400-a9b0-11ea-855a-28610aa66580.jpg)

 The city will become fully developed and self-sustaining, but still a partner to Earth.
 The service platform will have a wealth of active businesses and new Mars-native businesses will appear.
-The city will be still attractive for economic growth but will no longer be dependent on entrepreneurs from Earth as local businesses will lead its growth.
+The city will continue to be an attractive location for businesses but will no longer be dependent on entrepreneurs from Earth as local businesses will now lead its growth.

 By covering the lower level needs of the residents, the service platform will free room for higher aspects of life to develop in a natural way.
 The people will use their free time for socializing, for parenting, for hobbies, for culture, for business, etc.

 All aspects of life will still be well connected to those on Earth.
-For example, with service providers of Internet on Mars that solve network latency by mirroring content locally, residents on Mars will be able to enjoy the same TV shows, sports events, etc. that their friends from Earth enjoy.
+For example, with service providers of Internet on Mars that solve network latency, for example by mirroring content locally, residents on Mars will be able to enjoy the same TV shows, sports events, etc. that their friends from Earth enjoy.

 Some aspects of life may, however, have diverging development on Mars.
 For example, with the high degree of automation and artificial intelligence of the service platform and the infrastructure, there may be no need for taxes for business activity (like VAT on Earth) and the economy on Mars may become far more fluid than that on Earth.

 The city on Mars will become a unique extension to human civilization.
-It will participate in the "global" (now interplanetary) system but will build its own lifestyle and add to diversity of mankind.
+It will participate in the "global" (now interplanetary) system but will build its own lifestyle and add to mankind's diversity.

 <div style="page-break-after: always;"></div>

 # Service platform

-The city growth and the development path described is driven by the interaction of three groups - the governor, the businesses and the residents.
+The city growth and the development path we described is driven by the interaction of three groups - the governor, the businesses and the residents.

 ![interactions](https://user-images.githubusercontent.com/637315/82742061-d9d19100-9d61-11ea-8c42-51047d462652.png)

-The governor organization provides businesses with a platform for services and the infrastructure to access their consumers and suppliers.
-In return the businesses pay for use of the platform and infrastructure.
-The governor will maintain the infrastructure to ensure the businesses and people can exchange goods and services.
+The governor organization provides businesses with a platform for services and the infrastructure to access consumers and suppliers.
+In return the businesses pay for using the platform and infrastructure.
+The governor will maintain the infrastructure to ensure the businesses and people can reliably exchange goods and services.

 The governor organization regulates the services and provides city residents with secure services as well as housing.
 In return the residents pay for the housing they rent.
-The rent covers access to the services, other amenities and the capacity of the governor organization to ensure through regulation that the services are available and do not put lives at risk.
+The rent covers access to the services, other amenities and the capacity of the governor organization to ensure (through regulation) that the services are available and do not put lives at risk.

 All needs of the residents are met by the services the businesses provide, for which the residents pay the businesses.

 ## Minimum set of services

 The primary purpose of the service platform is to meet the biological and physiological needs of the residents.
-The governor ensures a minimum set of services on the platform that provide enough supply for all residents.
-The governor regulates the services to ensure they are accessible, safe to consume and with guarantied availability.
+The governor ensures the availability of a minimum set of services on the platform that provide enough supply for all residents.
+The governor regulates these services to ensure they are accessible, safe to consume and with guarantied availability.

 In the beginning, the governor will contract the service providers for the minimum set of services.
-Later, as the city grows and becomes more attractive to new businesses, the governor will ensure there is sufficient supply for the minimum set of services only by maintaining the service platform and will only rarely directly contract service providers.
+Later, as the city grows and becomes more attractive to new businesses, the governor will ensure there is sufficient supply for the minimum set of services only by running the service platform and will only rarely directly contract service providers.

 The design of the city sets the role of the service platform as a key support for the interaction among the governor, residents and businesses to achieve the milestones and grow the city.
 The design is not bound to any specific implementation of the different services.
-Instead it is open to accommodate the innovation businesses can bring to solve the challenges in living on Mars.
+Instead it is open to accommodating the innovation businesses can bring to solve the challenges in living on Mars.

 We will only look at examples for possible implementations of the different services in the minimum set:

  * **Shelter** - Basic protection from the harsh environment on Mars, from radiation and bad weather, will be provided by the infrastructure, part of the service platform.
-A cover made of rammed soil at least one meter thick will form a cave that provides sufficient space for living and protection from the natural environment on Mars.
+A cover made of rammed soil at least one meter thick will form a cave that will provide sufficient space for living and protection from the natural environment on Mars.
 The cover will block the radiation from the Sun and Space.
 The cave will be intentionally larger than the room needed for the residents and will maintain better environment in terms of temperature and air pressure although not enough for living without additional protection.
 The infrastructure of the service platform will include inflatable habitat as a second level of protection.
 The habitat will maintain fresh air and constant room temperature.
 For the cases of emergencies, the infrastructure will also offer light protective suits and emergency spaces to hide.
 These three levels of protection will be constantly monitored and maintained in automated way.
-The shelter will have in-built communication infrastructure that ensures connection to the control center and the rest of the world.
-We will look in more detail into it in the next section.
+The shelter will have an in-built communication system that will ensure connection to the control center and the rest of the world.
+We will look in more detail into this infrastructure in the next section.

  * **Air** - Breathable air will be constantly recycled from imported and locally produced air.
 Service providers will use a variety of technologies to produce and recycle air and will be able to choose the appropriate mix to optimize financial returns.
 For example, they can import oxygen from Earth, extract it from the water reserves of the city or recycle the used air.
 Regulations by the governor will include provisions for the quality of air, capacity, redundancies and emergency procedures.
 Service providers will have the choice of specializing in supplying air or combining air supply with other services, such as air conditioning and heating.